MohitGoel92/Microsoft-Excel/README.md

        MATCH(Lookup_value_of_row_of_columns, Row_of_column_names_of_master_table, 0))
 ```

-**Note:** In the above formula, the first argument establishes the master data table, the second argument finds the correct row number and the third argument finds the correct column number.
-Therefore, although this formula may seem tedious, it is just a small extension of the original/basic *INDEX* function, with two nested *MATCH* functions.
+**Note:** In the above function, the first argument establishes the master data table, the second argument finds the correct row number and the third argument finds the correct column number.
+Therefore, although this function may seem tedious, it is just a small extension of the original/basic *INDEX* function, with two nested *MATCH* functions.

 ## Working with Text Based Functions

 ### LEFT(), RIGHT() and MID() Functions

 The functions *LEFT*, *MID*, and *RIGHT* allow us to extract substrings from an existing string of data within a given cell.
-These formulas take the generic form given below:
+These functions take the generic form given below:

 ```
 =LEFT(Cell, Number_Of_Characters)